 I recommend starting with your own continent.
 Of course, if you’ll be visiting another continent this summer, you’ll want to be sure to introduce that continent before your trip.
 If you’re visiting another country within your continent, it’s helpful to have an individual tray with objects and photographs from that country.

 If you haven’t already, please sign up for my weekly newsletter.
 You’ll get some awesome freebies, including the KHT Montessori geography album with lots of ideas for teaching about continents!

 The wooden Montessori continent maps are beautiful, but they aren’t very practical for a homeschool.
 Still, it’s very helpful if you can find or make a puzzle map of the continent you’re studying.

 If you can’t find an inexpensive puzzle map, you can always print out an inexpensive but attractive control map like the ones from Montessori Print Shop.

-The Adventures of Bear made a continent map using a similar printout of a world map, but you could use the same technique to make a continent puzzle map for an individual continent.
+Nurturing Learning has a continent map using a similar printout of a world map, but you could use the same technique to make a continent puzzle map for an individual continent.

 Montessori Continent Boxes

 Most people think of Montessori continent boxes, although baskets, bags, or trays can be used to display the materials of a specific continent.
 Continent boxes traditionally contain information, photographs, and objects related to the study of a particular continent.
 In a complete study of the world, you’ll end up with seven continent boxes (or bags if you use a system like that of Counting Coconuts).
 I like Counting Coconuts’ idea of having a continent box or bag with materials for the study of a specific continent but with only a couple of trays set out at a time to make the materials more visible and inviting for your child to use.
 For example, when studying Africa this month, Counting Coconuts showed a tray for places of Africa and a tray for animals of Africa on the shelves.